 Skip to main content

 Ingesting a file into the NexusOne platform means uploading or adding a public URL to the file so the platform can process and analyze it.
 Once ingested, the file is automatically integrated into your data pipeline workflow.
+This guide walks you through how to ingest a file.

 Prerequisites